Our Purpose

 United Way's Parent Advisory Council

-Your gift to Family Opportunity means more parents with family-supporting jobs, healthy children meeting developmental milestones, and
+Your gift to Family Opportunity means more parents with family-supporting jobs, healthy children meeting developmental milestones.

 For Adea Gumm, joining the Parent Advisory Council was a way to put her passion into action, advocating for parents and children.